-Finnoy Travel Tip: Book your dinner or breakfast buffet together with your tickets to save a few euros rather than paying them walk-in at the restaurant.
+Finnoy Travel Tip: Book your dinner or breakfast buffet together with your tickets to save a few euros rather than paying them to walk in at the restaurant.

-Time flies fast in the ferry.
-There are many kind of entertainments, for example dance music, karaoke, contests etc. Ferry companies have often entertainment for children too.
+Time flies fast on the ferry.
+There are many kinds of entertainment, for example dance music, karaoke, contests etc. Ferry companies have often entertainment for children too.
 If you prefer relaxing peacefully, you can visit Finnish sauna on the ferry while enjoying the sea view straight from the sauna bench.

 Ticket Price from Helsinki to Stockholm